slint-ui/slint/docs/builtin_elements.md

 SVG is a popular file format for defining scalable graphics, which are often composed of paths.
-In SVG paths are composed using [commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#path_commands), which in turn are written in a string literal.
+In SVG paths are composed using [commands](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/d#path_commands), which in turn are written in a string.
 In `.60` the path commands are provided to the `commands` property.
 The following example renders a shape consists of an arc and a rectangle, composed of `line-to`, `move-to` and `arc` commands: